-In this post called Toronto Real Estate, Yellowbelt Zoning & The Missing Middle: Part One - and also addressed in How To Strategically Purchase An Income Producing Property - I share how I often recommend creating a property that provides the owner (and future buyer) with the most flexibility and possibility for the highest return on investment.
-My personal favourite is the three-unit multi-dwelling (or one that can become one because the computations and permutations of the layout, lifestyle, and income potential are the greatest) which I call “Accordion Dwellings” meaning that they can expand and contract with ease, depending on the needs of the current owner.
+In this post called Toronto Real Estate, Yellowbelt Zoning & The Missing Middle: Part One – and also addressed in How To Strategically Purchase An Income Producing Property – I share how I often recommend creating a property that provides the owner (and future buyer) with the most flexibility and possibility for the highest return on investment.
+My personal favourite is the three-unit multi-dwelling (or one that can become one because the computations and permutations of the layout, lifestyle, and income potential are the greatest) which I call “Accordion Dwellings” meaning that the shelter can expand and contract into one or multiple units easily, depending on the needs of the current owner.
 The dwelling which can be used solely as a single-family or easily divided into multi-units so its intelligent design makes it appealing to the broadest number of potential buyers will sell the fastest and for the highest dollar as it will appeal to a broad range of target markets, whether they are a single-family user seeking a nanny or teen suite, an investor seeking turn-key multi-unit incomes, a pair of co-housing buyers looking for two similar-sized units, or a multi-generational family looking to shelter different ages and stages of life.

 My multi-disciplinary education in housing, commitment to research, and data-driven strategy, as well as knowledge about how to position properties for their best potential for sale, provides me with a unique framework on how to advise clients on their best path forward.
-While market conditions vary from points in time and in locations, there are common strategies to employ and modify given on the context of local and micro-markets- no matter where they are!
+While market conditions vary from point in time and in location, there are common strategies to employ and modify given the context of local and micro-markets- no matter where they are!
 I’ve had much success doing so in the Toronto real estate trenches and in other markets across the country.
 My housing advice derived from my experience is highly relevant as we globalize, and our geographies become smaller in the digital age.
 I’m here to help!